vandop/layer-js-sampleapps/phonegap/README.md

 Demo is done using Android.
 Additional code is needed for IOS support.

+Demo is done using phonegap rather than cordova; it should be possible to replace every place where there is a `phonegap` command with a
+`cordova` command.

 ## How to Build a Phonegap/Cordova App

 The following steps explain the process used to do this; you should be able to follow comparable steps to turn your own app into a Cordova App.
 To straight up run this project, see the Run The Sample section below.